open-cognition/ai-mri/README.md

 ## Overview

-AI MRIs (Mechanistic Research Instruments) provides standardized cognitive scaffolds implemented as modular code blocks in system context window that transform AI behaviors such as refusals, redirections, and reasonings into systematic research opportunities.
-Our contribution is methodological: we empower the community with scaffolds and methods that drive discovery.
+AI MRIs (Mechanistic Research Instruments) provide standardized cognitive scaffolds implemented as modular code blocks in system context window that transform AI behaviors such as refusals, redirections, and reasonings into systematic research opportunities.
+Our contribution is methodological: we empower the community with m that drive discovery.

 ### Designed For:
 - `Anthropic Workbench`